LSI Industries Inc. (NASDAQ:LYTS) Expected to Post Quarterly Sales of $99.30 Million

-Brokerages expect that LSI Industries Inc. (NASDAQ:LYTS) will post sales of $99.30 million for the current quarter, Zacks reports.
-Two analysts have made estimates for LSI Industries’ earnings, with estimates ranging from $96.49 million to $102.10 million.
-LSI Industries reported sales of $76.39 million in the same quarter last year, which would suggest a positive year over year growth rate of 30%.
-The business is expected to report its next quarterly earnings results on Thursday, January 20th.
+Equities analysts predict that LSI Industries Inc. (NASDAQ:LYTS) will announce $99.30 million in sales for the current quarter, according to Zacks Investment Research.
+Two analysts have provided estimates for LSI Industries’ earnings, with the lowest sales estimate coming in at $96.49 million and the highest estimate coming in at $102.10 million.
+LSI Industries reported sales of $76.39 million in the same quarter last year, which indicates a positive year over year growth rate of 30%.
+The firm is expected to issue its next quarterly earnings results on Thursday, January 20th.

-On average, analysts expect that LSI Industries will report full-year sales of $385.78 million for the current year, with estimates ranging from $385.00 million to $386.56 million.
-For the next fiscal year, analysts expect that the firm will post sales of $425.22 million.
-Zacks Investment Research’s sales averages are an average based on a survey of analysts that that provide coverage for LSI Industries.
+On average, analysts expect that LSI Industries will report full year sales of $385.78 million for the current financial year, with estimates ranging from $385.00 million to $386.56 million.
+For the next year, analysts forecast that the firm will report sales of $425.22 million.
+Zacks’ sales averages are an average based on a survey of sell-side analysts that that provide coverage for LSI Industries.

 LSI Industries (NASDAQ:LYTS) last issued its quarterly earnings data on Wednesday, November 3rd.
-The construction company reported $0.13 EPS for the quarter, hitting analysts’ consensus estimates of $0.13.
-LSI Industries had a net margin of 1.99% and a return on equity of 7.37%.
-The firm had revenue of $106.40 million for the quarter, compared to analyst estimates of $99.27 million.
-During the same quarter in the prior year, the firm earned $0.08 EPS.
+The construction company reported $0.13 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.13.
+The company had revenue of $106.40 million for the quarter, compared to the consensus estimate of $99.27 million.
+LSI Industries had a return on equity of 7.37% and a net margin of 1.99%.
+During the same quarter last year, the company earned $0.08 earnings per share.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, November 23rd.
-Investors of record on Monday, November 15th were given a $0.05 dividend.
-The ex-dividend date was Friday, November 12th.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 2.68%.
-LSI Industries’s dividend payout ratio is 80.00%.

-Several large investors have recently made changes to their positions in the stock.
-Geode Capital Management LLC raised its position in shares of LSI Industries by 0.6% in the 3rd quarter.
-Geode Capital Management LLC now owns 226,770 shares of the construction company’s stock valued at $1,757,000 after acquiring an additional 1,302 shares during the period.
-Invesco Ltd. raised its position in shares of LSI Industries by 3.6% in the 3rd quarter.
-Invesco Ltd. now owns 40,195 shares of the construction company’s stock valued at $312,000 after acquiring an additional 1,404 shares during the period.
-UBS Group AG raised its position in shares of LSI Industries by 26.2% in the 1st quarter.
-UBS Group AG now owns 9,382 shares of the construction company’s stock valued at $80,000 after acquiring an additional 1,946 shares during the period.
-Raymond James & Associates raised its position in shares of LSI Industries by 7.8% in the 3rd quarter.
-Raymond James & Associates now owns 27,522 shares of the construction company’s stock valued at $213,000 after acquiring an additional 2,000 shares during the period.
-Finally, PNC Financial Services Group Inc. raised its holdings in LSI Industries by 12.4% during the 2nd quarter.
-PNC Financial Services Group Inc. now owns 21,750 shares of the construction company’s stock worth $175,000 after buying an additional 2,400 shares during the period.
+Several large investors have recently bought and sold shares of the company.
+Arkadios Wealth Advisors acquired a new position in shares of LSI Industries in the second quarter valued at about $30,000.
+UBS Group AG increased its holdings in shares of LSI Industries by 26.2% in the first quarter.
+UBS Group AG now owns 9,382 shares of the construction company’s stock valued at $80,000 after purchasing an additional 1,946 shares during the period.
+Verition Fund Management LLC acquired a new position in shares of LSI Industries in the third quarter valued at about $78,000.
+Credit Suisse AG acquired a new stake in LSI Industries during the 2nd quarter valued at approximately $81,000.
+Finally, Squarepoint Ops LLC acquired a new stake in LSI Industries during the 3rd quarter valued at approximately $81,000.
 Institutional investors and hedge funds own 65.34% of the company’s stock.

+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, November 23rd.
+Stockholders of record on Monday, November 15th were paid a dividend of $0.05 per share.
+The ex-dividend date of this dividend was Friday, November 12th.
+This represents a $0.20 annualized dividend and a dividend yield of 2.67%.
+LSI Industries’s payout ratio is currently 80.00%.

 About LSI Industries